Penal transportation: Literature

 One of the key characters in Charles Dickens's novel Great Expectations is an escaped convict, Abel Magwitch.
-Pip helps him in the opening pages of the novel, and he later turns out to be Pip's secret benefactor – the source of his "great expectations".
+Pip helps him in the opening pages of the novel.
 Magwitch, who had been apprehended shortly after the young Pip had helped him, was thereafter sentenced to transportation for life to New South Wales in Australia.
 While so exiled, he earned the fortune that he later would use to help Pip.
 Further, it was Magwitch's desire to see the "gentleman" that Pip had become that motivated him to illegally return to England, which ultimately led to his arrest and death.
 Great Expectations was published in serial form in 1860–1861.
+In Dickens's novel Oliver Twist, the Artful Dodger is convicted and transported to Australia.

 My Transportation for Life, Indian freedom fighter Veer Savarkar's memoir of his imprisonment, is set in the British Cellular Jail in the Andaman Islands.
 Savarkar was imprisoned there from 1911 to 1921.

 Franz Kafka's story "In der Strafkolonie" ("In the Penal Colony"), published in 1919, was set in an unidentified penal settlement where condemned prisoners were executed by a brutal machine.
 The work was later adapted for several other media, including an opera by Philip Glass.

 The novel Papillon tells the story of Henri Charrière, a French man convicted of murder in 1931 and exiled to the French Guiana penal colony on Devil's Island.
 A film adaptation of the book was made in 1973, starring Steve McQueen and Dustin Hoffman.

 The British author W. Somerset Maugham set several stories in the French Caribbean penal colonies.
 In 1935 he had stayed at Saint-Laurent-du-Maroni in French Guiana.
 His 1939 novel Christmas Holiday and two short stories in 1940's The Mixture as Before were set there, although he "ignored the brutal punishments and painted a pleasant picture of the infamous colony."

 Penal transportation, typically to other planets, sometimes appears in works of science fiction.
 A classic example is The Moon is a Harsh Mistress by Robert Heinlein (1966), in which convicts and political dissidents are transported to lunar colonies in order to grow food for Earth.
 In Heinlein's book, a sentence of lunar transportation is necessarily permanent, as the long-term physiological effects of the moon's weak surface gravity (about one-sixth that of Earth) leave "loonies" unable to return safely to Earth.